- Beyond the Classroom

 A big part of the campus experience is listening, discussing, and wrestling with ideas.

-on-campus organizations and events that create opportunities for students to present their own ideas; topics can range
+on the podium, too—we have on-campus organizations and events that create opportunities for students to present their own ideas; topics can range

 W.E.B.
 Du Bois Lecture